 Then catch the train north to Shrewsbury (2 hours), a traditional market town across the border which was home to Charles Darwin.
 Visit its castle and take a boat trip on the River Severn.
 Then head back into Wales and the coastal town of Aberystwyth (2 hours) – a seaside holiday favourite with its sandy beach, Victorian promenade and Wales’ oldest pier.

-Next catch the scenic Cambrian Coast Line north through Snowdonia National Park to Harlech (3 hours).
-Enjoy the views as you cross the estuary at Barmouth along the way.
+Next catch the Cambrian Coast Line north through Snowdonia (Eryri) National Park to Harlech (3 hours), with scenic views along the way as you cross the estuary at Barmouth.
 Then explore Harlech’s hilltop castle or take an afternoon trip to the nearby quirky, Italian-style village of Portmeirion (the closest station is at Minffordd, 15 mins from Harlech).

-Next head to Porthmadog (25 mins) where you can change onto the Ffestiniog Railway’s historic steam trains to travel to Blaenau Ffestionig in vintage style (1 hour 15 mins).
+Next head to Porthmadog (25 mins) and change onto the Ffestiniog Railway’s historic steam trains to travel to Blaenau Ffestionig in style (1 hour 20 mins).
+(Note the Ffestiniog Railway only runs from March–October, so outside of that you’ll need to take a bus.)

 Then head back into the 21st century as you travel on to Llandudno (1 hour 15 mins).
-Another of Wales’ Victorian seaside resorts, Llandudno has panoramic views from Great Orme, which you can reach on foot or via the historic tramway or Llandudno Cable Car.
+Another of Wales’ Victorian seaside resorts, Llandudno has panoramic views from Great Orme, which you can reach on foot or via the vintage tram or Llandudno Cable Car.

-Finally travel across the border to Chester (1 hour).
+Finally travel across the border to Chester (1 hour 20 mins).
 Explore the city’s Roman ruins, walk around its city walls, admire the Eastgate Clock and shop the medieval black and white Rows.
-Then finish off your trip by travelling south back to Cardiff, passing the impressive Pontcysyllte Aqueduct, Herefordshire countryside and Shropshire Hills along the way.
+Then finish off your trip by travelling south back to Cardiff, passing the impressive Pontcysyllte Aqueduct, Herefordshire countryside and Shropshire Hills.

 Read the full Borders and Wales by train itinerary